WizzyGeek/LEntDoku/README.md

 ## Observations Till now

 (Warning: Unoptimised results)

 Least Entropy DFS was 8.6 times **slower** than normal dfs on test_expert puzzle

-The append and pop operation were 4 times greater on Least Entropy method.
+The append and pop operations were 4 times greater on Least Entropy method.

-This doesn't say the variant is bad, since it's just one test run till now, but it cant beast DFS in the thing it was supposed to be beat it in and hence I am gonna procrastinate this as it doesn't seem very promising.
+This doesn't say the variant is bad.
+Since it's just one test run's results, but it cant beat DFS in the thing it was supposed to be beat it in and hence I am gonna procrastinate this as this doesn't seem very promising.
 Perhaps I have an implementation or theoritical issue.

 The normal DFS version unoptimised ran in 0.071 seconds which is a good time for python OOP